Easy Potato Cakes For Babies - Baby Led Weaning

 Bunny shaped potato cakes on wooden bunny shaped board toddler food

-Potato cakes are so versatile, and great from 6 months of age.
+Potato cakes for babies or potato patties are so versatile, and great from 6 months of age.

 You can serve a potato cake for breakfast, lunch, dinner or as a snack!
 A great finger food.